pbombina/admmDSM/README.md

 ## Collaboration Network
-The following is a simple example on how one could use the package to analyze the collaboration network found in the JAZZ dataset.
+The following is an example on how one could use the package to analyze the collaboration network found in the JAZZ dataset.
 It is known that this network contains a cluster of 100 musicians which performed together.

 ![JAZZ Network](https://github.com/pbombina/admmDensenstSubmatrix/blob/master/vignettes/0001.jpg?raw=true)